 1. Frozen Chocolate Mudslide

 I can't help it; the Mudslide is one of my favorite drinks.
-Sure, it's more dessert than cocktail, especially if you put ice cream in it for a frozen Mudslide.
+Sure, it's more dessert than a cocktail, especially if you put ice cream in it for a frozen Mudslide.
 It's also easy, delicious, and fun.
 And if vodka isn't your thing, swap it out for rum for a more tropical version.

 2. Five-Minute Bailey's Fudge Sauce

 Yes, please.
-Take a third or so of your homemade Irish cream and add five more minutes to make this sauce.
+Take a third or so of your homemade Irish cream and add five more minutes to make this mason jar sauce.
 I dare you not to eat it straight out of the jar!

 3. Irish Cream Fudge